agsvicky/collectiv-ai-router/SECURITY_NOTES.md

 ## 5. Custom providers

-The `Custom` provider is a **placeholder**.
+The `custom` provider is a **placeholder**.
 Only enable/implement it if you:

 - control the target backend, and
 - understand the security, logging and privacy implications.

-By default, the example implementation simply returns an error if selected.
+By default, the example implementation returns a clear error
+(e.g. `"Custom provider is not configured in this public demo."`)
+if it is selected.

+## 6. Transport security & authentication

+- Always deploy the router **behind HTTPS** (e.g. via Cloudflare, Nginx, Traefik).
+- The reference implementation does **not** include authentication or API keys.
+  In production you should:
+  - protect the router with authentication (e.g. JWT, API key, OAuth, mTLS), or
+  - **restrict access** to trusted networks / IP ranges only.
+- Never expose a development or demo deployment directly to the public internet without proper access control.

 ---

 © 2025 CollectiVAI – This file is non-confidential documentation.